UKPLab/ukp-project-template/ABOUT_THIS_TEMPLATE.md

-│   requirements-dev.txt            # List of requirements for testing and devlopment │   requirements.txt                # An empty file to hold the requirements for the project │   setup.py                        # The setup.py file for installing and packaging the project │
+│   requirements-dev.txt            # List of requirements for testing and devlopment │   requirements.txt                # An empty file to hold the requirements for the project │   setup.py                        # The setup.py file for installing and packaging the project │   index.html                      # The template page for the automatically generated project page │
 ├───.github                         # Github metadata for repository │   │   dependabot.yml              # Dependabot workflow for updating requirements